devops329/devops/instruction/deploymentEnvironments/deploymentEnvironments.md

 - **Sales**: The sales environment is tailored specifically for demonstrations and presentations to potential customers and stakeholders.
 It allows the sales team to showcase the latest features and capabilities of the application in a controlled and polished setting.
 This environment often includes sample data and custom configurations that highlight the application's strengths and selling points, helping to create a compelling and impactful sales pitch.
 The data contained in this environment is created completely to tell a good sales story and can be reset after a demo.

-- **Single tenancy**: You may also want to create an environment to isolates a single customer.
+- **Single tenancy**: You may also want to create an environment to isolate a single customer.
 This can be done for security or performance reasons.

 ## Conclusion